Bridging Machine Learning and Cosmological Simulations: Using Neural Operators to emulate Chemical Evolution: Introduction

 However, chemical networks are complex and depending on the number of species involved, the number of ordinary differential equations (ODEs) that need to be solved can be significant.
-Moreover, the varying time scales of the different chemical reactions can result in a series of `stiff' equations making efficient convergence to a well defined solution computationally expensive.
+Moreover, the varying time scales of the different chemical reactions can result in a series of `stiff' equations, requiring computationally expensive implicit solvers to converge to a well defined solution.
 When embedded within an already complex (radiation)-hydrodynamical code this extra burden can make the overall computational footprint extremely expensive.
-While current chemistry solvers, for example \grackle{} \citep{Smith_2018} and \krome{} \citep{grassi2014} are computationally optimised they nonetheless carry a significant computational cost. \\ The need for methods to speed up the simulation of chemical and radiative processes warrants an investigation of potential machine learning (ML) approaches.
-Over the past few years, neural networks have opened up several innovative approaches for solving ODEs by leveraging their ability to approximate complex functions in a mesh-free, data‐driven manner.
-Approaches such as Neural Differential Equations \citep{Kidger_22}, Physics-Informed Neural Networks \citep{Raissi_17} and Neural Operators \citep{Kovachi_23} promise fast and efficient approximations to solutions of differential equations, such as the chemical rate equations.
-In this paper, we follow the work of \cite{branca} and investigate Neural Operators as a model for emulating the popular chemistry solver \grackle{}.
-We explore and report on alternative architectural choices for the Neural Operator that demonstrate an improvement in both accuracy and efficiency.
-We also highlight some challenges that may arise, and would need to be addressed, when integrating such an emulator into a hydro-dynamic simulation code where it would be invoked regularly.\\ The structure of the paper is as follows: In \S \ref{Sec:Methodology} we describe the methodology of both \grackle{} and our machine learning framework.
-In \S \ref{sec:data} we describe how we training the required datasets, in \S \ref{Sec:Results} we present our results and in \S \ref{Sec:Discussion} we discuss our conclusions.
+While current chemistry solvers, for example \grackle{} \citep{Smith_2018}, \texttt{CHIMES} \citep{richings_2014a, richings_2014b}, and \krome{} \citep{grassi2014} are computationally optimised they nonetheless carry a significant computational cost. \\ The need for methods to speed up the simulation of chemical and radiative processes warrants an investigation of potential machine learning (ML) approaches.
+ML approaches have quickly become relevant in the field of astrochemistry, opening several innovative approaches for solving ODEs by leveraging their ability to approximate complex functions in a mesh-free, data‐driven manner.
+Techniques such as Latent ODEs with autoencoders \citep[e.g.][]{grassi_2022, maes_2024}, Neural ODEs with autoencoders \citep{sulzer_2023}, Neural Networks \citep[e.g.][]{grassi_2011, demijolla_2019, holdship_2021, palud_2023}, Physics-Informed Neural Networks \citep{branca_2023}, Neural Fields \citep{asensio_2024}, and Neural Operators \citep{branca} promise fast and efficient approximations to solutions of chemical rate equations, with a high degree of accuracy.
+Benchmarking tools such as \texttt{CODES} \citep{janssen_2024} are starting to get off the ground, rounding out a developing ML ecosystem in the field.
+These codes are as of now standalone, with few attempts to integrate them into larger codes such as cosmological simulations.
+Therefore, it is natural to explore the potential of solving the computational cost problem with an ML method.